Disclosure and HIV

 Children can react to the news of HIV in the family in many different ways.
 Older kids may be upset that you kept a secret from them.
 Younger children may just want to go back to their toys.
 Partial truths can be helpful when telling children.
 You may decide only to tell them as much as you consider appropriate for their age.

 It is important to remember that kids need support, too.
 If you can, give them the name of another adult they can talk to, perhaps a family member or friend they can trust.
-Several books are available that deal with the issue of disclosure to children A good place to start is www.kidstalkaids.org/program/index.html.
-Also see our info sheet on Talking with Your Children about Your HIV Status.
+Several books are available that deal with the issue of disclosure to children.
+A good place to start is our fact sheet on Talking with Your Children about Your HIV Status or Your Children's Status.

 There are some good reasons to tell people that you have HIV: